crandas and pandas

 The first difference is perhaps obvious: as you will be working with private data, you should not be able to inspect the data.
 Of course, you should be able to extract some information from the data, otherwise the tool would not have much use, but this information should be controlled and minimized for the intended purpose of the analysis.

-The is why crandas only reveals data when you explicitly ask for it [2], and the Virtual Data Lake agrees to fulfill the request.
-In production environments the servers will only fulfill the request once all data owners agree that the information may be revealed and approve the request.
-By contrast, in demo environments, you are expected to work with dummy data, and generally have a blanket authorization for any query, including revealing all input data. crandas tries to prevent you from needing to inspect data, however, and to get used to analyzing encrypted data it is a good exercise to reveal data only for the final output step of your analysis.
+The is why crandas only reveals data when you explicitly ask for it [2], and the engine agrees to fulfill the request.
+In authorized mode, the servers will only fulfill the request once all data owners agree that the information may be revealed and approve the request.
+By contrast, in design mode, you are expected to work with dummy data, and generally have a blanket authorization for any query, including revealing all input data. crandas tries to prevent you from needing to inspect data, however, and to get used to analyzing encrypted data it is a good exercise to reveal data only for the final output step of your analysis.

 The result is that printing a table in crandas will just give you information about its dimensions and the columns, and not the data itself.
 Because it is not possible to directly access data, you must make sure to clean up your data before doing any analysis.
 This is especially important as we can only do the simplest of cleaning functions on data that is already uploaded to the system (and we cannot inspect the data manually to see if it was properly cleaned).